Beef and Quinoa Soup

 with celery / carrots / baguette

-Smarts: This soup requires 45 to 60 minutes of hands-off simmer time to tenderize the beef.
+Smarts: This soup requires about 45 minutes of hands-off simmer time to tenderize the beef.
 If you are short on time, make the soup ahead.
 It tastes even better a day or two later.

 - Beef, stew meat - 1 lb